 Say hello to our lad Chunk.
-He is a 2 year old rabbit best appreciated from a distance where he doesnít know youíre watching him!
+He is a 2 year old rabbit best appreciated from a distance where he doesn’t know you’re watching him!
 He is looking for a new home after he was rescued from poor, cramped conditions along with multiple other animals.
-He has been with us nearly 3 months but we are only releasing him for adoption now as it has taken him so long to recover from his past experiences and learnt to trust us.
+He has been with us nearly 4 months but we are only releasing him for adoption now as it has taken him so long to recover from his past experiences and learnt to trust us.

 Chunk was neutered on the 1st of November so is ready now to be bonded with a neutered female rabbit in need of a companion.
-He would be happy living outdoors with a bunny friend and plenty places to investigate.
-He would be best suited to an outdoor home where he can be largely left to his own devises to be a bunny rabbit.
+He would be happy living outdoors with a bunny friend and plenty places to investigate or indoors in peaceful adult only home.

 How to Adopt this Rabbit